SenseNet/sn-tools/docs/sntrace.md

 }
 ```

-In the trace the operation manifested by two lines: operation start and end.
-The state column differentiates the lines with "Start" or "End" words.
+In the trace the operation will manifest as two lines: operation start and end.
+The state column differentiates the lines by the "Start" or "End" words.
 The duration field in the operation end line contains the elapsed time since the start line.
-Both lines contain the same operation id (OpId) and message.
+Both lines contain the *same operation id* (OpId) and message.
 The id is an integer number that is unique in the appdomain's lifecycle.
-Because the end line duplicates the start line's message, it is recommended to the operation's message should be a short-logical description of the program execution step, for example: "Save Content #1234", "Load MyFeature's configuration", etc.
+Because the end line duplicates the start line's message, operation messages should be a short description of the program execution step, for example: "Save Content #1234", "Load MyFeature's configuration", etc.
 ```text
 Line Time  Category App Thr  Op    State         Duration         Message
 ---- ----- -------- --- ---- ----  ------------  ---------------  ---------------------